+1 (713) 688-4600 | Sales Toll-Free: (855) SELL BPM | 24/7 Service: +1 (832) 617-5702 info@bpmmicro.com

 Expensive

-Inline SMT programming solutions tend to run on the pricey side, especially when backup systems are factored in.
+Inline SMT programming solutions tend to be costly, especially when backup systems are required.
 If the SMT line is idle, the inline programmer is idle as well.
-If expensed using a standard five-year depreciation, there’s no guarantee that an inline programmer will not be sitting on a shelf while it’s still being “paid” for (perhaps by no fault of its own, but because of changes in programmables or a loss of a particular project).
-Today, product life cycles are shorter than ever before.
-Consider the financial model before investing in inline programming.
+If expensed using a standard five-year depreciation, there’s no guarantee that an inline programmer will not be sitting unused while it is still being paid for—possibly due to changes in project requirements or programmable devices.
+With product life cycles becoming shorter, it’s essential to evaluate the financial model before investing in inline programming.

 Crystal Ball